 2. Complementary practice areas

-Lawyers seeking referrals should network with attorneys in complementary practice areas.
+Lawyers wondering how to get more clients as a lawyer should network with attorneys in complementary practice areas.
 A complementary practice area is one that tends to sprout the types of claims you handle.

 There are some obvious examples: A divorce practice will yield estate planning work, because divorcees require new wills.
 A personal injury practice will yield Social Security Disability Insurance (SSDI) work, because people hurt in accidents sometimes don’t return to work.